ssossor/tempuraxor/README.md

 # tempuraxor

-This is a school python school project aiming to familiarize with symetrical cypher CBC mode.
+This is a school python school project aiming to familiarize with symetrical cypher.

 ## How does it work